kirill-konshin/next-redux-wrapper/README.md

 ## Usage with Redux Persist

-Honestly, I think that putting a persistence gate is not necessary because server can already send *some* HTML with *some* state, so it's better to show it right away and then wait for `REHYDRATE` action to happen to show additional delta coming from persistence storage.
-That's why we use Server Side Rendering in a first place.
+Honestly, I think that putting a persistence gate is not necessary because the server can already send *some* HTML with *some* state, so it's better to show it right away and then wait for `REHYDRATE` action to happen to show additional delta coming from persistence storage.
+That's why we use Server Side Rendering in the first place.

-But, for those who actually want to block the UI while rehydration is happening, here is the solution (still hacky though).
+But, for those who actually want to block the UI while rehydration is happening, here is the solution (still hacky though):

 ```js
 // lib/redux.js